How do you know if you need a full size wheelchair van or a minivan?

 Driver and passenger comfortability

-The final factor you should think about is driver and passenger comfortability.
+The final factor you should think about is the driver and passenger comfort.

 Driver comfortability